 The second control block adjusts the brightness by turning the lamp on and off at varying duty cycles.
 Each time the lamp turns on and off is referred to as a "dimming cycle".
-At the end of each dimming cycle the SSV pin is pulled low with a 10uA current source, this forces COMP low as well due to the clamping action of Clamp1 shown in Figure 1.
-At the beginning of a new dimming cycle COMP tries to increase quickly but it is clamped to the voltage at the SSV(soft-start voltage) pin.
-A capacitor on the SSV pin (C8, Figure 1), which is discharged at the end of every dimming cycle, sets the slew rate of the positive and negative edge of the voltage at the SSV pin, and hence also the maximum positive (and negative) slew rate of the COMP pin.
-"Dimming cycle" is explained more fully below]
+At the end of each dimming cycle the SSV pin is pulled low, this forces COMP low as well due to the clamping action of Clamp1 shown in Figure 1.
+At the beginning of a new dimming cycle COMP tries to increase quickly but it is clamped to the voltage at the SSV (softstart voltage) pin.
+A capacitor on the SSV pin (C8, Figure 1), which is discharged at the end of every dimming cycle, sets the slew rate of the voltage at the SSV pin, and hence also the maximum positive slew rate of the COMP pin. ["Dimming cycle" is explained more fully below]